DRC

 The G-EthicalEval indicates that the clinical trial application packet submitted to the ethics committee (EC) must include a description of arrangements made, if any, for compensation for injury, if not sufficiently described in the protocol or certificate of insurance.

-DRC-3 provides guidance for sponsors on providing compensation to research participants in the event of trial-related injuries or death.
-The sponsor must explain to participants the compensation and/or treatment available to them in the event of trial-related injuries.
+DRC-3 states that the sponsor must explain to participants the compensation and/or treatment available to them in the event of trial-related injuries.

 Trial Participation